RichardS0207/Cybersecurity-Elk-Project/README.md

 - Update the hosts file '/etc/ansible/hosts' to include 'Elk server IP address'
 - Run the playbook and navigate to '/ect/ansible/http://<VMIP>/:5601' to check if installation worked

-_TODO: Answer the following questions to fill in the blanks:_
 - _Which file is the playbook?
-Where do you copy it?_
+Where do you copy it?

+  - Copy the "filename-playbook.yml" file to "/etc/ansible/files"

 - _Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?_

+  - The host file defines the host, and the yaml file uses the host's definition to specify where to direct the installation.
+  - You define the host in /etc/ansible/hosts.cfg
+  - In the yaml file designate the desired host for the installation
+  - Update the .yml file ot include the ELK sever's private IP in line 1106 and 1806

-- _Which URL do you navigate to in order to check that the ELK server is running?
+- Which URL do you navigate to in order to check that the ELK server is running?

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
+  - Elk-public-ip:5601/app/kibana